sunholo-data/sunholo-py/docs/docs/cli.md

 The chunker has the same properties as the Multivac Embedder VAC (it is the same) so you can trigger file imports by supplying a Cloud Storage bucket `gs://` URI; or imports via Google drive / git or embed URLs via `http://` URIs.

-By default when using Multivac Cloud, it will send the content you want to embed to the chunker, then the embedder within the CLoud (via PubSub).
+By default when using Multivac Cloud, it will send the content you want to embed to the chunker, then the embedder within the Cloud (via PubSub).
 However, if you want to do this locally, use `--local-chunks` to return the chunks to your local session, and pass those chunks to the embedding endpoint.

 ```bash
 $> sunholo embed --help